-sort this out after letters come.
 Finally, we anticipate that the upgrade will enhance current ties to industrial partners, particularly in the areas of HEDM imaging and SAX/WAXS measurements.
 The non-destructive 3D resolved strain mapping capabilities can be used, for example, to verify surface treatments (e.g. peening, case hardening) often applied industrially, but typically measured using layer-removal techniques.
 Existing industrial partners include GE (see attached support letter), John Deere, Ormond and Caterpillar.
-Industrial users for SAX/WAXS have been limited primarily by beamtime availability, but could range from orthopaedic implant manufacturers (e.g. Zimmer) to firms involved in nanoparticle synthesis.
+Industrial users for SAX/WAXS have been limited primarily by beamtime availability, but could range from orthopaedic implant manufacturers to chemical industries involved in nanoparticle synthesis.
 Similarly, and as described above, a significantly larger community can be expected with more user-friendly HEDM measurements, with a wide array of potential industrial ties ranging from battery evaluation to thermo-mechanical process (stamping, forging, welding, etc) investigations.